MoeskerDev/ms-project3-glossary/README.md

     - No error found.
 - [JSHint Validator](https://jshint.com/)
     - Left with two undefined variables, $ and M, where $ is part of the jQuery code and M is of Materialize which also relies on jQuery.
-- Python code was checked via the command line by typing: ```pylint app.py```
+- Python code was checked via the command line by typing: ```pylint app.py``` and via the online [Python validator](http://pep8online.com/)
-    - Left with one unused-import error, W0611 for import env, which is okay.
+    - Pylint left me with one unused-import error, W0611 for import env, which is okay.
 I am using it, pylint just cannot see that.
+    - The PEP8 requirements results were: all right.
 ## Testing User Stories
+The most common path through the website for an anonymous user will be the Homepage and then search for a particular term via the search bar or scrolling down.
+The separate field pages were added to have a collection of terms in a particular field attainable using only one click, since the index for the search bar is based on the term name and term definition.
+Another frequent path would be from Homepage to the Register page.

+1.a As an anonymous user, I want to easily understand the main purpose of the site and to scroll through all terms.

 ## Further testing
 - The website was tested on Google Chrome, Microsoft Edge and Mozilla Firefox.